megasnort/loder/README.md

 - provide option for reading and saving with leading zeros
 - provide option for saving in alternate directory
 - provide option for (not) overwriting existing files
+- HTML output of generate images for easy reading.
+Use Go-templates!